God Himself, the Unique X

 Having understood this, do you see that God has very exacting and rigorous checks and administration for the cycle of life and death of the unbelievers?
 Firstly, God has established various heavenly edicts, decrees, and systems in the spiritual realm, and after the declaration of these heavenly edicts, decrees, and systems, they are strictly carried out, as set by God, by beings in various official positions in the spiritual world, and no one dares violate them.
 And so, in the cycle of life and death of mankind in the world of man, whether someone is reincarnated as an animal or a person, there are laws for both.
 Because these laws come from God, no one dares break them, nor is anyone able to break them.
 It is only because of such sovereignty of God, and because there are such laws, that the material world that people see is regular and orderly; it is only because of such sovereignty of God that mankind is able to coexist peacefully with the other world that is completely invisible to mankind, and able to live in harmony with it—all of which is inextricable from God’s sovereignty.
 After a soul’s fleshly life dies, the soul still has life, and so what would happen if it were without God’s administration?
 The soul would wander all over the place, intruding everywhere, and would even harm the living things in the world of mankind.
 Such harm would not only be toward mankind, but could also be toward plants and animals—but the first to be harmed would be people.
 Were this to happen—if such a soul were without administration, and really harmed people, and really did wicked things—then there would also be proper handling of this soul in the spiritual world: If things were serious, the soul would soon cease to exist, it would be destroyed; if possible, it would be placed somewhere and then reincarnated.
 Which is to say, the spiritual world’s administration of various souls is ordered, and carried out according to steps and rules.
 It is only because of such administration that the material world of man has not fallen into chaos, that the mankind of the material world is possessed of a normal mentality, normal rationality, and an ordered fleshly life.
 Only after mankind has such a normal life will those who live in the flesh be able to continue thriving and reproducing throughout the generations.

 What do you think of the words you’ve just heard?
 Are they new to you?
 And what do you feel after I have said these words today?
 Apart from that they’re novel, do you feel anything else?
 Tell Me.
 (People should be well-behaved, and I see God is great and fearful.)
 (I feel more reverential toward God, in the future I’ll be more cautious when something happens to me, I’ll be more well-behaved in what I say and do.)
 (Having just heard God’s communion about how God deals with the end of various types of people, in one regard I feel that God’s disposition does not allow any offense, and that I should revere Him; and in another regard, I’m aware of what kind of people God likes, and what kind He doesn’t, and so I want to be one of those that God likes.)
 Do you see that God is principled in His actions in this area?
 What are the principles by which He acts?
 (He sets people’s end according to all that they do.)
 This is about the various ends for the unbelievers that we just talked of.
 When it comes to the unbelievers, is the principle behind God’s actions that of rewarding the good and punishing the wicked?
 Do you see that there is a principle to God’s actions?
 You should be able to see that there is.
 The unbelievers don’t actually believe in God, they do not obey God’s orchestrations, and they are unaware of God’s sovereignty, much less do they acknowledge God.
 More seriously, they profane against God, and curse Him, and are hostile toward those who believe in God.
-Though these people have such an attitude toward God, God’s administration of them still doesn’t deviate from His principles; He administers them in an orderly way in accordance to His principles and His disposition.
+Though these people have such an attitude toward God, God’s administration of them still doesn’t deviate from His principles; He administers them in an orderly way in accordance with His principles and His disposition.
 How does God regard their hostility?
 As ignorance!
 And so He has caused these people—the majority of the unbelievers—to have once been reincarnated as animals.
 So what say you, are the unbelievers in the eyes of God?
 (Livestock.)
 In God’s eyes, they are of this type, they are livestock.
 God administers livestock, and He administers mankind, and He has the same principles for this kind of people.
 Even in God’s administration of these people and His actions toward them, there can still be seen God’s disposition and the laws for His dominion over all things.
 And so, do you see God’s sovereignty in the principles by which He administers the unbelievers that I just spoke of?
 Do you see God’s righteous disposition?
 (We do.)
 You see God’s sovereignty, and you see His disposition.
 Which is to say, no matter which of all things He deals with, God acts according to His own principles and disposition.
 This is God’s substance.
 He wouldn’t casually break with the decrees or heavenly edicts that He set because He regards this kind of people as livestock; God acts according to principles, without the slightest disarray, His actions are totally unaffected by any factor, and no matter what He does, it is all in abidance with His own principles.
 This is decided by the fact that God has the substance of God Himself, which is a unique substance not possessed by any created being.
 God is conscientious and responsible in His handling of, approach to, management of, administration of, and ruling of every object, person, and living thing among all the things He created, and He has never been careless in this.
 To those who are good, He is gracious and kind; to those who are wicked, He inflicts remorseless punishment; and for the various living beings, He makes appropriate arrangements in a timely and regular manner according to the different requirements of the world of mankind at different times, such that these various living beings are reincarnated according to the roles they play in an orderly manner, and move between the material world and spiritual world in an orderly way.
 This is what should be understood and known by mankind.

 The death of a living being—the termination of a physical life—signifies that the living being has gone from the material world into the spiritual world, while the birth of a new physical life signifies that a living being has come from the spiritual world to the material world and begun to undertake its role, to play its role.
 Whether it be the departure or arrival of a being, both are inseparable from the work of the spiritual world.
 When someone comes into the material world, suitable arrangements and definitions have already been made by God in the spiritual world for the family they go to, the era they arrive in, the hour on which they arrive, and the role they play.
 And so this person’s entire life—the things they do, and the paths they take—proceeds according to the arrangements of the spiritual world, without the slightest fault.
 The time when a physical life terminates, meanwhile, and the manner and place in which it terminates, are clear and discernable to the spiritual world.
 God rules the material world, and He rules the spiritual world, and He will not delay a soul’s normal cycle of life and death, nor could He commit any errors in the arrangements of a soul’s cycle of life and death.
 Each of the bailiffs in the official posts of the spiritual world carries out their tasks, and does that which they ought to do, according to the instructions and rules of God.
 And so, in the world of mankind, every material phenomenon beheld by man is orderly, and contains no chaos.
 All of this is because of God’s orderly rule of all things, as well as because God’s authority rules over everything, and all that He rules over includes the material world that man lives in, and, moreover, the invisible spiritual world behind mankind.
 And so, if mankind wishes to have a good life, and wishes to live in nice surroundings, in addition to being provided with the entire visible material world, man must also be provided with the spiritual world, which no one can see, which governs every living being on behalf of mankind, and which is orderly.
 Thus, when it is said that God is the source of life for all things, have we not added to our awareness and understanding of “all things”?